Steamerzone/opendps/README.md

 # OpenDPS

+Steamerzone:
+ - made dpsmode the default screen (color)
+ - added tft_clear() to dpsmode mode screen
+ - some fixes for saving settings in dpsmode, still some bugs left

 #### Give your DPS5005 the upgrade it deserves

 OpenDPS is a FOSS firmware replacement for the DPS5005 (and DPS3003, DPS3005, DPS5015, DP50V5A and possibly others) that has the same functionality, has a less cluttered user interface and is remote controllable via wifi (ESP8266) or via a serial port.